Skipper-kenya/daraja-api-prompt/README.md

 ## More details?

-- If you haven't heard of safaricom's daraja-api, check out their documentation on the link below [daraja](https://developer.safaricom.co.ke/APIs).Daraja is a really cool mpesa Api that gives developers room to do magic.
+- If you haven't heard of safaricom's daraja-api, check out their documentation here [daraja](https://developer.safaricom.co.ke/APIs).
+Daraja is a really cool mpesa Api that gives developers room to do magic.